BoxedLands/.github/README.md

-# .github
+# BoxedLands

-Default Readme File
+Public Organisation of the Server